 Direct flights, fabulous glamorous luxury hotels and restaurants, white sands and aquamarine bays, a tropical interior, lively but laid-back: you can’t go wrong with a luxury holiday or honeymoon in Barbados.
 Stay in one of the many luxurious hotels on the world-famous west coast, playground of the rich and famous, with its palm-fringed beaches lapped by the mill-pond waters of the Caribbean Sea.
-There are some particular areas worth exploring while on a holiday in Barbados and here we give you the lowdown.
-For advice, talk to an expert on 020 7337 9010 and we'll help you choose the best spot for your Barbados honeymoon or luxury holiday.
+For advice, talk to an expert on 020 7337 9010 and we'll help you choose the best spot for your holiday in Barbados.

-The bustling capital city is home to the Parliament Buildings and an array of duty free shops and local stalls, selling just about everything.
+The bustling capital city is home to the Parliament Buildings, and an array of duty-free shops and local stalls, selling just about everything.
 We recommend visiting the UNESCO-listed historic Bridgetown and the Garrison - the well-preserved old town dates from the 17th century.

 St James and Holetown

 The fashionable beaches of St James on the Platinum Coast is where you’ll find the crème de la crème of luxury hotels and restaurants.
 The main town is the historic Holetown, which in 1627 became the first settlement area in Barbados.
 If you’re after high-end glamour, Sandy Lane is for you, while for families, Coral Reef is a charming classic the whole family will love, and intimate, family-run Sandpiper is simply irresistible.